duylebkHCM/AGE_ESTIMATION_PROJECT/README.md

 Personal project for predicted age using Tensorflow, Keras, base on research paper.
 Using Mean-Variance Loss and Softmax Loss to predict age.

 In this project, I build a model base on ResNet-34 architecture.
+Update: Using pretrained model return a better result, in this case i use InceptionV3

 # DATASET
 The dataset i'm using is FG-NET dataset, which has 1002 images of people between 0-69 years old.